-I often get asked to help people who’s animals are not getting along.
+I often get asked to help people whose horses or pets are not getting along.
 Sometimes they’ve never got along and the owner is at their wits end, and sometimes it’s because a new horse or pet has been added to the mix.

 Whether they’re the same species or not, and whether they’re in your home or out in the paddock, animals that are fighting with – or avoiding – each other adds one more stress to our lives we could do without!

 - The existing pet wasn’t told a new family member was coming.
-You might think that surely they’d be grateful for the company – but they might be quite happy having ALL of your attention to themselves!
+You might think that surely they’d be grateful for the company.
+They might be quite happy having ALL of your attention to themselves!

 - If you’re attempting to replace (or fill the gap left by) a pet that has passed on, it’s possible that the remaining animal/s are still grieving, and not ready to get to know someone new.

-- The new pet is getting all the attention… If you’ve added a cute puppy or kitten to the mix, not only does the cuteness factor grab all your focus, but they also require a lot of supervision and training.
-Your existing pet/s might be jealous – or sad.
-They might feel angry, resentful, passed over, not good enough, and they might start playing up as a way to get your attention back on them.
+- The new pet is getting all the attention… If you’ve added a cute puppy or kitten to the mix, the cuteness factor can grab all your focus.
+They also require a lot more supervision and training, so your existing pet/s might be jealous – or sad.
+They might feel angry, resentful, passed over, not good enough.
+They might be playing up as a way to get your attention back on them.

 - Your ‘old’ pet can’t keep up with the new one.
 Your existing dog might be past playing and being pestered all the time, or may have health issues that make them grumpy.
 Yes, people say a new puppy will keep your old dog young – but there are no guarantees.

-What can you do about it?
+What can you do about your animals / pets not getting along?
 The biggest thing is to prepare in advance.